BE STRONG IN THE LORD

 It is nothing strange for true followers of Jesus Christ to face or experience opposition, tribulation, or persecution for the sake of Christ in this present evil world that is anti-Christ.

-Peter admonishes us not to regard trials as strange things.
+Peter admonishes us not to regard trials as a strange thing.

 12 Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you;